-What’s the difference between a chemical / medial peel and a resurfacer?
+What’s the difference between a chemical / medical peel and a resurfacer?

 A. Whilst both treatments can benefit a variety of concerns, including acne/problem skin, congested skin, visible signs of ageing, pigmentation issues and more – resurfacers and chemical peels work at different depths.